 Please submit the following supplemental materials online, following the instructions given in the Graduate School admissions application form:

 Statement of purpose: The statement of purpose is an essay of approximately five pages (double-spaced).
-It may substitute for the autobiographical statement required by the Graduate School and it should discuss in some detail the kinds of issues the student expects to explore in this graduate program, including the significance of those issues.
-Applicants should be as specific as possible in explaining how their intellectual project would benefit from the comparative, cross-cultural, and interdisciplinary perspectives offered by the Department and from the resources (faculty, courses, programs, collections) of The Ohio State University.
-Information about academic background, special experiences, and career goals may also be included.
-If admitted, students will design, with the help of faculty advisers, a program of coursework, including courses in other departments, to fit their research needs.
+It may substitute for the autobiographical statement required by the Graduate School and it should discuss in some detail the kinds of intellectual project the student expects to explore in this graduate program, including the significance of this project.
+Applicants should be as specific as possible in explaining both the tools and training they already bring to bear on this project, and how their intellectual project would benefit from the comparative, cross-cultural, and interdisciplinary perspectives offered by the Department of Comparative Studies and from the resources (faculty, courses, programs, collections) of The Ohio State University.
+Information about experience with collaborative work, public-facing work, and long term goals is also of interest to the admissions committee.

-- Writing sample: In addition to the statement of purpose, applicants should submit an academic paper, preferably of no more than twelve pages.
+- Writing sample: In addition to the statement of purpose, applicants should submit an academic paper, preferably of no more than twelve pages (double-spaced).
 Ordinarily, this will be a paper submitted previously for undergraduate or graduate credit and should represent the student's best work.

 - Three recommendation letters with accompanying OSU reference forms: The three recommendation forms and letters should address the applicant's academic abilities and preparation for graduate work in the student's chosen area.
 Students should request that recommendations be submitted online.

-Transfer Procedures For Students Enrolled In OSU Graduate Programs
+Transfer Procedures For Students Already Enrolled In OSU Graduate Programs

 - Arrange a meeting with the Graduate Studies Chair or the Graduate Program Coordinator in the Department of Comparative Studies.
 If the student's research needs and interests cannot be accommodated within the student's department and if the M.A. or Ph.D. in Comparative Studies is an appropriate alternative, the student will be directed to an appropriate faculty member for further advice.
 Transfer applicants are subject to the same admissions criteria and deadlines as external applicants.